syarif-ihya/leveluplife/README.md

-# LevelUpLife 🌱
+# Level Up Life 🌱
-**LevelUpLife** is a gamified web app designed to help users improve their real-life skills and habits through quest-based progression and XP rewards.
+**Level Up Life** is a gamified web app designed to help users improve their real-life skills and habits through quest-based progression and XP rewards.

 This project combines:
 - 🎨 Frontend: React + Vite + TailwindCSS